wheaney/XRLinuxDriver/README.md

 On Steam Deck, once you have the driver working from Desktop mode, it should also work automatically from Game Mode.

+### Updating

+If you already installed **release 0.2.2 and later**: to update to the latest version of the driver, just rerun the `xreal_driver_setup` file (no need to re-download the setup script).

+**Prior to release 0.2.2**: remove any old versions of `xreal_driver_setup` from your browser's downloads directory, then repeat the [Installation steps](#installation).
+After this, you can always re-use the same setup script to update.

 ### Uninstalling

 If you wish to completely remove the installation, run the following script as root: `~/bin/xreal_driver_uninstall`